tytydraco/yessleep/out/I_found_a_set_of_blank_cassette_tapes_at_the_junk_store_And_someone_died_trying_to_find_what_they_led_to.md

 "Cute?"
 Jess asked.

-"Oh, I mean uh... totally not cute at all, I swear.
+"Oh, I mean uh... totally not cute at all, I swear."

-"She stopped and gave me a cheeky smile.
+She stopped and gave me a cheeky smile.

 "Tyler, are you flirting with me?"

-"No..."She took a step closer."
+"No..."
+I said, as she took a step closer.

-'Cause you know, out here in the marsh, surrounded by a sinister fog and all these dead corpses, might be..."
+"'Cause you know, out here in the marsh, surrounded by a sinister fog and all these dead corpses, might be..."

 "An inappropriate time?"
 I interjected, my face beginning to blush.